riteish214/Product-Insight-Scraper/README.md

-# Universal Web Scraper 🦑
+# Product Insight Scraper 🦑

 A flexible and powerful web scraping tool that combines browser automation with AI-powered data extraction.
 This project uses Selenium for browser automation and large language models (LLMs) to intelligently extract structured data from websites.